 Why not campaign today to increase mission funding and tomorrow we pay off our building?
 In fact, why not take a second mortgage on the church—a type of selling all we have—to serve other missions?
 Or use it to pay off the mortgage of a poorer church?

-The twenty year-old church above is the daughter another church that was only twelve years-old when it planted them.
+The thirty year-old church above is the daughter another church that was only twelve years-old when it planted them.
 That “mother” church itself was the daughter church of yet another church plant.

 The mental model of monthly needs

 Let’s go back to our mental model of monthly needs.
 There is great value in asking God for our monthly needs.
 It forces us to rely on God’s moment-by-moment provision.

 Many churches begin by renting schools.
 They ask God to supply their daily needs.

 Eventually, the human-resources required for weekly setup becomes a burden.
 We want to use our time (as well as our money) for outward services of mission, not just inward services of chair and sound system setup.
 So we buy a building.

 But that building mortgage still fits in our mental model of asking for monthly needs.